Attacking the GLOBAL Financial System?

 • the Asian financial crisis in 1997;

-• Japan-led efforts to establish an alternative to the IMF (an Asian Monetary Fund) which would operate under 'Asian values' (ie coordination of economic activities by relationships amongst ethnic elites rather than by calculation of expected financial outcomes);
+• Japan-led efforts to establish an alternative to the IMF (an Asian Monetary Fund) which would operate under 'Asian values' (presumably coordination of economic activities by relationships amongst ethnic elites rather than by calculation of expected financial outcomes);

 • the re-emergence of financial difficulties like those at the time of the Asian financial crisis - and the virtual insolvency of Japan's financial institutions which appeared very difficult to resolve (see below).